 In the Max-CSP setting, the input is a description of an instance $I$ of a particular CSP, and the goal is to compute the \emph{maximum} number of constraints that can be satisfied.
-In other words, we are trying to approximately compute the function $f(I) = \max_{\vec{x}\in \Sigma^n}I(\vec{x})$.
+In other words, we are trying to approximately compute the function $f(\inst) = \max_{\bfx\in \mainalphabet^n}\inst(\bfx)$.
 It will be useful to cast the approximation problem as a decision problem, as we do below by introducing the notion of $(c,s)$-approximation.

-\begin{defn}[$(c,s)$-approximation, $\alpha$-approximation] Given a constraint satisfaction problem $\csp(P_1,\ldots, P_r)$ and constants $0 \leq s\leq c\leq 1$, the $(c,s)$ approximation problem for $\csp(P_1,\ldots, P_r)$ is the problem of, given an $n$-variable instance $I=\sum_{j\in [m]}c_j$, deciding whether (1) $\max_x I(x)\geq c\cdot m$ or (2) $\max_x I(x)\leq s\cdot m$.
-Similarly for $0<\alpha\leq 1$, the $\alpha$-approximation problem is the problem of finding some $x'$ such that $I(x')\geq \alpha\cdot \max_x I(x)$. \end{defn}
+\begin{defn}[$(c,s)$-approximation, $\alpha$-approximation] Given a constraint satisfaction problem $\csp(\predicate_1,\ldots, \predicate_r)$ and constants $0 \leq s\leq c\leq 1$, the $(c,s)$ approximation problem for $\csp(\predicate_1,\ldots, \predicate_r)$ is the problem of, given an $n$-variable instance $\inst=\sum_{j\in [m]}\clause_j$, deciding whether (1) $\max_\bfx \inst(\bfx)\geq c\cdot m$ or (2) $\max_\bfx \inst(\bfx)\leq s\cdot m$.
+Similarly for $0<\alpha\leq 1$, the $\alpha$-approximation problem is the problem of finding some $\bfx'$ such that $\inst(\bfx')\geq \alpha\cdot \max_x \inst(\bfx)$. \end{defn}

-In particular, a $s/c$-approximation algorithm for the Max-CSP problem gives a $(c, s)$-approximation algorithm.
+In particular, an $\alpha$-approximation algorithm for the Max-CSP problem, with $\alpha \geq s/c$, gives an $(c, s)$-approximation algorithm.
 The main driving question can be stated as ``given a CSP, what are all pairs $0\leq s \leq c\leq 1$ such that there is an efficient $(c,s)$ approximation for the CSP?''